Remi-Gau/eCobidas/README.md

 The implementation of this project should remain flexible enough to:
 - accommodate the inclusion of new items in the checklist as new neuroimaging methods mature (e.g new multivariate analysis, high-resolution fMRI...),
 - easily fork the project and convert it to create a checklist-website for a different field.
+In practice, this will also most likely involve mean a deployment through a container technology like [docker](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md#containers).

 ## Further developments (long term goals)